tallforasmurf/CHIP8IDE/readme.md

 TODO: decide on file suffixes - research traditional ones: .c8?

-TODO: can handle binary input?
+TODO: how recognize binary input? formats existing?

 If the file is an assembly source file, it is loaded into the Source window.
 If the file is an executable CHIP-8 program it is disassembled and the